wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

-1. Introduction

-   A DNS negative cache exists, and is used to cache the fact that a name does not exist.
-This method of negative caching requires exact matching; this leads to unnecessary additional lookups, increases latency, leads to extra resource utilization on both authoritative and recursive servers, and decreases privacy by leaking queries.
+   latency, leads to extra resource utilization on both authoritative and recursive servers, and decreases privacy by leaking queries.

-   This document updates RFC 4035 to allow recursive resolvers to use NSEC/NSEC3 resource records to aggressively use cached negative answers.
-This would allow such resolvers to respond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record already in the cache.
+   This document updates RFC 4035 to allow recursive resolvers to use NSEC/NSEC3 resource records to synthetize negative answers from the information they have in the cache.
+This allows validating resolvers to respond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record already in the cache.

    Aggressive Negative Caching was first proposed in Section 6 of DNSSEC Lookaside Validation (DLV) [RFC5074] in order to find covering NSEC